Annual End-Use of Natural Gas Survey (AGSD)

 Data sources and methodology

-The questionnaires were designed using Statistics Canada questionnaire design standards.
-The design was done in consultation with the survey's partners (i.e. provincial energy boards and the Canadian Gas Association).
-The questionnaire is respondent completed in paper format delivered by mail or in electronic format.
+This program compiles data from various Statistics Canada survey programs.
+The questionnaires used in these programs were designed using Statistics Canada questionnaire design standards.
+The design was done in consultation with working partners (i.e. federal departments and the Canadian Gas Association).
+The questionnaires are completed by respondents in electronic format.

 The questionnaires are subject to regular revision to reflect changes in business activities and practices.